Table of Contents

 2007-12-05: Union Leader: MPD’s deputy chief warns against sex offender residency limits

-By Scott Brooks, New Hampshire Union Leader staff (original article)
+By Scott Brooks, New Hampshire Union Leader (original article)

 MANCHESTER — Deputy Police Chief Marc Lussier warned aldermen yesterday against a measure banning registered sex offenders from living near schools, parks and other places where children gather.
 “I’m concerned that it’s not going to be effective,” Lussier said.